 - Inflation (CPI):

-Lebanon’s economic freedom score is 47.3, making its economy the 162nd freest in the 2022 Index.
-Lebanon is ranked 12th among 14 countries in the Middle East and North Africa region, and its overall score is below the regional and world averages.
+Lebanon’s economic freedom score is 45.6, making its economy the 164th freest in the 2023 Index.
+Its score is 1.7 points worse than last year.
+Lebanon is ranked 12th out of 14 countries in the Middle East/North Africa region, and its overall score is below the world and regional averages.

 Rule of Law

-Lebanon has four preferential trade agreements in force.
-The trade-weighted average tariff rate is 5.4 percent, but poor regulatory systems discourage dynamic trade and investment flows.
-Lebanon is not a member of the World Trade Organization.
-Political instability has severely impeded investment.
+The trade-weighted average tariff rate is 4.3 percent, but poor regulatory systems discourage dynamic trade and investment flows.
 Lebanon’s financial sector used to be a regional hub, but ongoing political insecurity has subjected it to a high degree of uncertainty and strain.